 The Write Status Register 2(31h) command can be used to set SPL0/SPL1/SPL2 OTP bits, QE bit and CMP bit.
-To set these bits to the host driver CS# low, sends the Write Status Register 2(31h) and one data byte, then drivers CS# high, in QPI mode, a cycle is two nibbles, or two clocks, long, most significant nibble first.
+To set these bits to the host driver CS# low, sends the Write Status Register 2(31h) and one data byte, then drivers CS# high.